-In the new exhibition, around 260 items illustrate, for example, the diversity of Kokoschka’s works across his life, his political character, his relationship to his home country, and his changing view of the female gender.
+In the Expressionist, Migrant, European exhibition, around 260 items illustrate, for example, his political character, his relationship to his home country, his changing view of the female gender, and the diversity of Kokoschka’s works across his life.

-The exhibition takes you all the way from Kokoschka’s early works, with the angularity of his nudes carrying echoes of Schiele about them, through to his final paintings that acknowledge the passing of his life.
+The exhibition takes you all the way from Kokoschka’s early works, with the angularity of his nudes carrying echoes of Schiele about them, through to his final paintings that acknowledge the passing of his time on earth.